 About Jeddah Chamber:

-The Jeddah Chamber also played a diplomatic role the accession of Saudi Arabia to the World Trade Organization (WTO).
+The Chamber also played a diplomatic role towards accelerating the membership of Saudi Arabia to the World Trade Organization (WTO).